open-siege/siege-studio/docs/index.md

 This project falls as part of a series of projects to renovate the Earthsiege series.
 However, as more and more games are supported, the scope of specific sister projects may be expanded to incorporate those games.

-The overall project is divided into phases:
+The overall project is divided into four phases:

 #### Phase 1 - 3Space Studio